 - Limited shelf space compared to similar models; may be suitable for large items and machinery only

-Get the Suncast Tremont shed at The Home Depot, Lowe’s, Tractor Supply Co., or Walmart.
+Get the Suncast Tremont shed at The Home Depot, Lowe’s, or Tractor Supply Co.

 The large size and durable construction of this outdoor storage shed make it one of the best budget-friendly options on the market.
 Its 10.27-foot by 7.94-foot size gives it plenty of space for yard equipment.
 Its wide 4-foot 7-inch double door opening is wide enough to allow larger equipment, such as a riding lawn mower, to be stored in the shed.
 A gabled roof that rises to a peak of 6 feet 7 inches provides plenty of headroom for moving around inside.